 - Your name and position you’re applying to

 - Education and others

 All this started with a conversation on Twitter with @tanoaksam about improving resumes:

 First, why you should even read this?
 After all, I’m a software engineer.
 Here’s how: while working at previous jobs at Automattic.com and Reconnect.io, and my current job at Jimdo.com, I had the chance to collaborate extensively with the hiring process.

 The hiring process at Automattic was fantastic.
 I was mainly screening applications and recommending to advance them to the next stage or send them the dreaded “you’re not a good fit for now” email.
 I was also involved with a group they had in Slack to connect employees with applicants during their hiring process, so they got in touch with Automattic’s culture, and it was good.

-At Reconnect.io, I was doing both tech resume screening and recommendations, as well as technical interviews, just like in Jimdo, where I also conduct technical interviews.
+At Reconnect.io, I did both tech resume screening and recommendations, as well as technical interviews, just like in Jimdo, where I also conduct technical interviews on the software architecture area.
 So I know about the interview process too, particularly for a frontend engineer because that’s my area, and I might write another article focused on how to approach a frontend interview.
 For now, let’s focus on writing a resume that can get you that interview!